 Afterward, drive south on Highway 29 to find the ‘Welcome to Napa’ sign.
 Hint: if you reach Dwyer Rd., you went too far.
 You can park roadside, but be very careful when crossing the railroad tracks.
 When you are done, return to Yountville.
 Once again, you are free to continue discovering the area.
 Perhaps check out the art galleries, stop at Kelly’s Filling Station for another photo op, or even schedule an afternoon spa service at nearby Spa Villagio.

 Later on, dinner will hopefully be at three-Michelin-starred The French Laundry by Chef Thomas Keller.
-For the true gourmand, dining there is a rite of passage and bucket list must-do.
+For the real gourmand, dining there is a rite of passage and bucket list must-do.
 Read the following words carefully; reservations can be made exclusively on their website.
-Two months of reservations are released on the first day of every odd-numbered month.
-You might also be placed on a wait-list and this is OK.
-The French Laundry team is very good about following through should a spot become available.
+Two months of bookings are released on the first day of every odd-numbered month.
+You might also be placed on a wait-list, and this is OK.
+The French Laundry team is excellent about following through should a spot become available.
 Yes, it’s pricey.
 Yes, men are required to wear jackets (a rule they enforce during lunch and dinner).
 Yes, they take their food very seriously.
 Eat, drink, and be merry.
 YOLO.
 Whatever.
 Just do it.